 No!
 Please don’t.
 It doesn’t matter if you think you love EVOO, it will be way, way too much in your Whole30 dump ranch dressing.
 Promise!
 Using *light-tasting* olive oil is totally critical here, but you can use avocado oil or refined fractionated coconut oil, as well.
 Just no standard extra virgin olive oil!
 Trust me on this one.

-Oh no!
-This usually happens because you moved your immersion blender too fast after starting to blend or you use too large of a jar.
-If this happens, you can salvage your ingredients, though!
-If you have the right sized jar for the job (The mouth of the jar being not much wider than the head of the immersion blender; the jar that often comes with the blender is usually perfect), you can do this in the immersion blender.
+YES!
+If you have the right sized jar for the job (the mouth of the jar being not much wider than the head of the immersion blender; the jar that often comes with the blender is usually perfect), you can do this in the immersion blender.
 Transfer half of the “broken” ranch mixture to the properly sized jar and add in another egg.
 Stick the immersion blender down to the bottom of the jar and start to blend at medium speed.
 Once, and not before, you see the mixture turning opaque, thick, and white, you can move the head of the immersion blender up a bit at a time to incorporate and emulsify the remaining liquid.
 Add half of the reserved broken mixture and blend together, then add the final reserved mixture and blend until thick and smooth.

 Eh… It might.
 I urge you to use a jar that’s not much wider than the head of your immersion blender to make sure the mixture emulsifies right away.
 You’re almost guaranteed success with a jar like that, but if you try this in a large bowl, you’re not likely to get the emulsion the way you want, and I’d recommend you try my other Whole30 ranch dressing recipe instead.